 ? – Neutral, no pass or fail, do whatever, probably accept email (example: ?all)

 Now when you know what an SPF record is, you can watch the following video tutorial how to add it.

-For more information, you can also check our wiki page about SPF record and TXT record.
+For more information, you can also check our wiki page about SPF record.

 The benefits of adding an SPF record are clear, stop the illegal spammers from using your domain name to send a fake email and to be phishing private data.
 In the other hand, it will reduce dramatically the number of your email that goes directly to SPAM by recipients.